Johnny Belinda (1948 film): Plot

-One of the family's customers, Laughlin "Locky" McCormick, meets Belinda when he and a group of young people stop by the MacDonald farm to pick up their orders of flour and ground grain.
+One of the family's customers, Laughlin "Locky" McCormick, meets Belinda when he stops by the MacDonald farm.
 Locky is dating Stella at the time.
-Stella notices Locky noticing Belinda, and warns Locky to "stay away from the dummy."
-Locky gets drunk at a dance, leaves the dance, and goes to the farm where Belinda is alone, and rapes her.
-This results in her pregnancy, which is diagnosed by another doctor to whom Dr. Richardson had brought her for audiology testing.
-Belinda gives birth at home to a healthy baby boy, whom she names Johnny.
-The people in town begin to shun the MacDonald family and Dr. Richardson, as they gossip that he must be Johnny's father.
+He gets drunk, goes to the farm where Belinda is alone, and rapes her.
+This results in her pregnancy.
+Belinda gives birth to a boy, whom she names Johnny.
+The people in town shun the MacDonald family and Dr. Richardson, as they gossip that he must be Johnny's father.
 Dr. Richardson tells Black that he is willing to marry Belinda in order to quiet town gossip.
-Black rejects this idea, as he believes that Dr. Richardson does not truly love Belinda, but merely pities her.
-Boycotted by locals, the doctor leaves the small community and takes a position in a Toronto hospital.
-He writes Belinda suggesting he will return for her and Johnny.
+Black rejects this idea, as he believes that Dr. Richardson does not truly love Belinda.
+Boycotted by locals, the doctor leaves the community and takes a position in a Toronto hospital.
+He writes to Belinda suggesting he will return for her and Johnny.

-Locky goes to the MacDonald farm under the pretense of purchasing ground barley, but really wants to get a look at baby Johnny.
-When Black sees him, he orders Locky to leave.
-Locky inadvertently boasts about the infant son, saying, "spittin' image of his father," revealing to Black that he is the father of the child.
+Locky goes to the MacDonald farm under the pretense of purchasing ground barley but really wants to get a look at baby Johnny.
+He boasts about the infant, saying, "spittin' image of his father," revealing to Black that he is the father of the child.
 Black follows Locky and threatens to expose him to the town.
-They have a fight on a seaside cliff and Locky throws Black off the cliff into the sea, killing him.
+They have a fight on a seaside cliff, and Locky throws Black off the cliff into the sea, killing him.
 Town gossip calls it an accident and does not suspect Locky.
 They celebrate his wedding to Stella.